 Magic happens inside the headset.
 VR takes your brain to another place through complete immersion, which makes it an amazing tool for learning.
 When you put on the VR headset, you can look all around you and see and hear a virtual world nearly identical to real life.
 Mentally and emotionally, you feel like you are in that situation.

 Thanks to this complete immersion, you can be “on the job” before you’re ever on the job.
 You can experience typical day-to-day job occurrences like the checkout counter, or more rare scenarios like a difficult conversation.
-Using VR, employees can practice and hone both operational and soft skills.
+Using Immersive Learning in VR, employees can practice and hone both operational and soft skills.

 Today, there are two forms of enterprise VR content – 360-degree video and Computer-Generated Images (CGI).
 With 360-degree video, you can replicate actual environments because you film on-location.
 Nonetheless, both video and CGI are valuable for teaching situational awareness, operational procedures, safety, customer service, and soft skills.